prebid/Prebid.js/README.md

 Contribute
 ----------
+**Note:** You need to have at least `node.js 4.x` or greater installed to be able to run the gulp build commands.

 ### Add a Bidder Adapter ###
 Follow the [guide outlined here](http://prebid.org/dev-docs/bidder-adaptor.html) to add an adapter.

 ### Install ###
     $ npm install